Labor & Delivery Hospital Bag Checklist

 A good camera will keep Dad very busy during the labor and birth!

-- Clothing: Daddy of course is going to need a few extra pairs of clothes because he's probably going to be at the hospital just as long as you and your newborn.
+- Clothing: Your partner is going to need a few extra pairs of clothes because they're probably going to be at the hospital just as long as you and your newborn.

-- Extra Cash: It's never a bad idea to have a little extra cash for things like food, little things you might have forgotten, etc. etc..
+- Extra Cash: It's never a bad idea to have extra cash for things like food, little things you might have forgotten, etc. etc..

-- Cell Phone and Charger: It never hurts to bring your phone charger, especially once you consider the amount of texting/phone calls you'll be making to announce to friends and family the birth of your newborn.
+- Cell Phone and Charger: This is a big one I always try to remind my doula clients to pack.
+Bring your phone charger, especially once you consider the amount of texting/phone calls you'll be making to announce to friends and family the birth of your newborn.

 - Camera: You're probably going to want to take several pictures of your newborn baby, so be sure to bring a camera or a cell phone that can take decent pictures.